mlabuda2/nf-tower-docs/docs/index.md

 ---
 title: Introduction
-headline: 'Tower User Documentation - Welcome!'
+headline: "Tower User Documentation - Welcome!"
-description: 'Nextflow Tower is a full-stack application for the development, deployment, and monitoring of Nextflow data analysis pipelines.'
+description: "Nextflow Tower is a full-stack application for the development, deployment, and monitoring of Nextflow data analysis pipelines."
 ---

 Nextflow Tower is the centralized command post for the management of [Nextflow](https://www.nextflow.io/) data pipelines.
 It brings monitoring, logging, and observability to distributed workflows and simplifies the deployment of pipelines on any cloud, cluster, or laptop.